 At the master's level, students can usually choose a concentration, and they may be required to complete a thesis paper.
 Doctoral programs emphasize research and bilingual critical thinking - graduates are prepared for work as college professors.

 Prerequisites at the undergraduate level include a high school diploma or GED and satisfactory scores on a college placement test or ACT/SAT.
 A bachelor's degree in linguistics or Spanish, satisfactory GRE scores and writing samples or audio recordings are required for admission to graduate degree programs.

 Associate Degree in Spanish

-An Associate of Arts in Spanish program provides a foundation for students to become fluent Spanish speakers.
-Associate degree students learn basic language concepts, language patterns and listening skills.
+Students in Spanish associate degree programs learn basic language concepts, language patterns and listening skills.
 Different associate degree options may be available for native and non-native Spanish speakers.
-These degree programs are generally intended for individuals who wish to continue toward a 4-year degree and satisfy most colleges' second language requirement.

 Spanish students participate in language labs where they learn through computer programs and visual and audio aids.
 Students take general education courses and specific classes in: